Pakistan blocks social media apps temporarily on security grounds - officials | Technology

 Pakistan blocks social media apps temporarily on security grounds - officials

-Pakistan blocked multiple social media apps temporarily on security grounds on Friday amid a crackdown against a violent Islamist group, officials said.
-"In order to maintain public order and safety, access to certain social media applications has been restricted temporarily," a senior telecommunications authority official told Reuters, without specifying which social media.
+Pakistan temporarily blocked Facebook, Twitter, and several other social media apps on security grounds on Friday amid a crackdown against a violent Islamist group, officials said.
+"To maintain public order and safety, access to certain social media applications has been restricted temporarily," a senior telecommunications authority official told Reuters, without specifying which social media.

-Pakistan internet users encountered difficulty accessing apps including What, Facebook, Youtube and Twitter from late on Friday morning.
-Pakistan said this week it would outlaw the Islamist group Tehrik-i-Labaik Pakistan (TGLP) and the arrest of its leader this week sparked major nationwide protests.
+The interior ministry said in a statement the block would last until 1500 local time (1000 GMT) and applied to YouTube, Facebook, WhatsApp, Twitter, Telegram, and Tiktok.
+Pakistan said this week it had banned the Islamist group Tehrik-i-Labaik Pakistan (TLP) after the arrest of its leader sparked major nationwide protests that were also fuelled by anti-France sentiment.

+A second security source said that the block was linked to an operation underway against the group.
+"As the government announced earlier...wherever we need we will be blocking social media to crack down against Tehrik-i-Labaiak," he said, on condition of anonymity as he was not authorized to speak to media.

+The country has been mired in protests by TLP this week.
+At least four policemen have been killed in three days of violence, according to the country's information minister.
+Nearly 600 people have been wounded, with 200 in critical condition, The group has been agitating against the arrest of its chief ahead of countrywide rallies to denounce the publication of cartoons in France depicting the Prophet Mohammad.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)